cwi-dis/VR2Gather/README.md

 > This work was supported through "PPS programmatoeslag TKI" Fund of the Dutch Ministry of Economic Affairs and Climate Policy and CLICKNL, the European Commission H2020 program, under the grant agreement 762111, VRTogether, http://vrtogether.eu/, and the European Commission Horizon Europe program, under the grant agreement 101070109, TRANSMIXR, https://transmixr.eu/.
 Funded by the European Union.

+If you use this code or parts thereof, we kindly ask you to cite the relative publication:

+>I. Viola, J. Jansen, S. Subramanyam, I. Reimat and P. Cesar, "VR2Gather: A Collaborative, Social Virtual Reality System for Adaptive, Multiparty Real-Time Communication," in IEEE MultiMedia, vol. 30, no. 2, pp. 48-59, April-June 2023, doi: 10.1109/MMUL.2023.3263943.

 Except where otherwise noted VR2Gather is copyright Centrum Wiskunde & Informatica, and distributed under the MIT license.

 ## Warning